 Discrimination on the basis of age

 Children do not always see themselves as vulnerable, and indeed their power as active agents in their lives and the lives of others must be recognised.
 However, children can be far more at risk than adults because of their lack of experience and dependent status.
-This is linked to the fact that those under 18 years can experience discrimination on the basis of childhood, i.e. because they are children.
+This is linked to the fact that those under 18 years can experience discrimination on the basis of their age, that is, because they are children.

-Many research studies point to negative stereotyping of children and poor treatment on the basis of childhood.
+Many research studies point to negative stereotyping of children and poor treatment on the basis of their age.
 A study by Eurochild (which gathers the views of children from eight European countries) emphasises that children are acutely aware of discrimination against them on this basis.
 As one boy from the UK stated: “Some adults these days don’t listen to what us kids say.
 Am I right or wrong?”
 Research of the Children’s Rights Alliance for England provides numerous examples of discrimination against children.
 Children often describe being moved on from shops and other areas.
 As one Northern Ireland girl observes: “[W]e get chucked out of the food court.”
 Children are also regularly denied access to medical services; because, for example at age 16 they are too old for children’s wards yet too young for adult’s wards.
 Yet there is little recognition or understanding of age discrimination against children, and there are few policies to address it.

-On the basis of extensive consultation with children, Eurochild recommends that there is a need to increase awareness of age-discrimination against children and its impact, both within countries and at EU level.
+On the basis of extensive consultation with children, Eurochild recommends that there is a need to increase awareness of age discrimination against children and its impact, both within countries and at EU level.
 Anti-discrimination legislation at EU level should also be used to protect children.
-The Children's Rights Alliance for England argues strongly that children should have legislative protection against age discrimination at domestic level.
+The Children’s Rights Alliance for England argues strongly that children should have legislative protection against age discrimination at domestic level.

 Gender and sexuality